 Analysis methods vary depending on use case, the tools used and of course the data itself, but the step of visualizing the data, whether logs, metrics or traces, is now considered a standard best practice.
 Visualizing data helps teams monitor their environment, detect patterns and take action when identifying anomalous behavior.
 In case of diagnostics and after-the-fact root cause analysis, visualizing data provides visibility required for understanding what transpired at a given point in time.

-Kibana and Grafana are two popular open source tools that help users visualize and understand trends within vast amounts of log data, and in this post, I will give you a short introduction to each of the tools and highlight the key differences between them.
+Grafana and Kibana are two popular open source tools that help users visualize and understand trends within vast amounts of log data, and in this post, I will give you a short introduction to each of the tools and highlight the key differences between them.

 Kibana is the ‘K’ in the ELK Stack, the world’s most popular open source log analysis platform, and provides users with a tool for exploring, visualizing, and building dashboards on top of the log data stored in Elasticsearch clusters.

 Kibana’s core feature is data querying and analysis.
 Using various methods, users can search the data indexed in Elasticsearch for specific events or strings within their data for root cause analysis and diagnostics.
 Based on these queries, users can use Kibana’s visualization features which allow users to visualize data in a variety of different ways, using charts, tables, geographical maps and other types of visualizations.

-Grafana is an open source visualization tool that can be used on top of a variety of different data stores but is most commonly used together with Graphite, InfluxDB, Prometheus, Elasticsearch and Logz.io.
+Grafana is a free and open source (FOSS/OSS) visualization tool that can be used on top of a variety of different data stores but is most commonly used together with Graphite, InfluxDB, Prometheus, and Elasticsearch.
 As it so happens, Grafana began as a fork of Kibana, trying to supply support for metrics (a.k.a. monitoring) that Kibana (at the time) did not provide much if any such support for.